Solomon delivers powerful lecture on Ameliorating Child Homelessness

 Lesley student Leanna Ballofet, who is majoring in Child Studies and Early Childhood Education, praised Far from the Tree and Solomon’s ability to articulate the way exceptionality not only gives people a unique identity, but can also bring people together.

 “Solomon is a zealous believer in equity, respect, and everyone’s right to find happiness in his or her own way,” said Ballofet.
 “As students going into the helping professions … it is so crucial we hear this message, that we live this passion.”

 Established by Lesley University in May 2011 with support from the Schoen Family Foundation, the Child Homelessness Initiative (CHI) is a comprehensive project that aims to facilitate a national conversation on child homelessness and advances Lesley’s curriculum and learning opportunities to address the rising number of children and families in the United States grappling with chronic and episodic homelessness.

-Lesley's CHI is directed by Dr. Mary Coleman, Dean of Lesley’s College of Liberal Arts & Professional Studies, and sponsored by Lesley alumna Laurie Schoen (’86), who is co-founder of United States 4 Kids (US4Kids), an organization committed to raising awareness about the national crisis of homelessness.
+Lesley's CHI is directed by Dr. Mary Coleman, former Dean of Lesley’s College of Liberal Arts & Professional Studies, and sponsored by Lesley alumna Laurie Schoen (’86), who is co-founder of United States 4 Kids (US4Kids), an organization committed to raising awareness about the national crisis of homelessness.

 See photos from Andrew Solomon's visit to Lesley.

 Wisdom from Teacher of the Year Sydney Chaffee (M.Ed.
 '07)Lunder Arts Center recognized for green design with LEED Gold certificationMFA faculty Susan Goodman and Jason Reynolds win prestigious children's lit honorsEPA honors Lesley for diverting food waste